ogs1492/CSE-110/index.md

 # About Me
 My name is Suhaib Chowdhury.
 I am a Math-CS major.
 I transferred to UCSD last year.
 Hopefully this will be my last quarter here.
 I am originally from Fresno.
 I have been programming on and off for quite a few years at this point.
 I first got interested in game development at about 11 years.
 I did not get serious about programming until high school though.
 You can see more about my skills in [**An Informal Resume**](#an-informal-resume).
 My main interest with computer science is in networking.
 I want to get into network programming.
 I also had an interest in machine learning ever since I first learned about it.
 We will have to wait and see if it sticks around.

 Here is a not so flattering photo of me.
+I don't know why its so big.
+I cannot figure out how to make it smaller.

 ![me](me.jpg)